 Ans:

-74. How do you perform Usability Testing for a mobile application?
+74. What techniques are employed to perform usability testing for a mobile application?

 Ans: